vkuzdas/cc-bot/README.md

 ## Execute a binary inside the bot given the name of the binary
-1) Type "Mat9:exe:echo.sh" once prompted by the controller
+1) Type "bot_name:exe:echo.sh" once prompted by the controller
 2) There is no output sent to the controller, it is only executed in the bot's folder
 ![image](https://user-images.githubusercontent.com/33172723/210005397-69a3c091-668c-49a8-b5c6-39a5083d031d.png)